mottosso/rez-localz/README.md

 - [ ] [**Automatic Localisation**](https://github.com/mottosso/rez-localz/issues/6) Based on various criteria
 - [ ] **Software Provisioning** Replace your Ansible/Salt/Puppet stack with Rez for provisioning of large-scale software like Maya and Nuke, with the same familiar interface, version control and dependency resolution as any other Rez package
 - [ ] **Distributed Asset Collaboration** Share and collaborate on assets with a remote workforce without the drag of VPNs or remote desktops
-- [ ] **Secure Distributions** Collaborate with others using the same proprietary software, without risking your IPs or competative advantage
+- [ ] **Secure Distributions** Collaborate with others using the same proprietary software, without risking your IPs or competitive advantage

 <br>